Mickyreegs/CPS/README.md

 The Mozilla Firefox audio controls are not as aesthetically pleasing as they are in Chrome and Edge.

 ### Bug Fixes
-Bugs that were discovered and fixed are as follows:
+Bugs that were discovered and fixed are as follows - Screenshots are added below:
 <ul>
     <li>Error 404 (HTML)</li>
     This was fixed by amending the relative filepaths in the html code pages.